wn-doolittle/caliper-spec/caliper-spec.md

 ### <a name="systemIdentifierType"></a>E.2 System Identifier Types

-Caliper provides a controlled vocabulary for enumerating the various categories of [SystemIdentifier](#systemIdentifier) types that might be meaningful (especially with respect to ther IMS Global standards).
+Caliper provides a controlled vocabulary for enumerating the various categories of [SystemIdentifier](#systemIdentifier) types that might be meaningful (especially with respect to other IMS Global standards).

 | Term | IRI |
 | :--- | :-- |